JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the sides of the road and some special fell off area driving.
+I used a combination of center lane driving, recovering from the sides of the road driving and some special fell off area driving.
 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy